BRANDS

 Blugirl

-Blugirl launched in 1996 as the younger diffusion line of Blumarine.
+Blugirl was the younger diffusion line of Blumarine.
 It carried the same feminine DNA but chased trends harder and faster.
 Early-2000s Italian diffusion at full volume.

 -